 The inner bark of the Slippery Elm tree (Ulmus rubra) has been used medicinally for generations.
 It’s part of the traditional native American pharmacopeia, where it’s used to treat digestive ailments as well as cough and sore throat.
-The inner back is soothing and contains mucilage that can help mucous membrane issues.
+The inner bark is soothing and contains mucilage that can help mucous membrane issues.

 It’s most commonly used to soothe the digestive tract, and it’s still sold as a herbal supplement to treat sensitive stomachs.
 I’ve taken slippery elm bark lozenges for sore throats with great success, and I can attest to how soothing it can be on a tender, scratchy throat.